 Every year, approximately 48 million Americans get sick after eating contaminated food, with 130,000 among them hospitalized with foodborne illnesses.
-Food safety and quality is, thus, a top priority for ConAgra Foods, as a food company firmly committed to promoting food safety not only within the company’s own facilities, but across the food industry.
+As a consequence, food safety and quality is a top priority for ConAgra Foods Tweet This!, as a food company firmly committed to promoting food safety not only within the company’s own facilities, but across the food industry.

 This case study is based on the 2016 Citizenship Report by ConAgra Foods published on the Global Reporting Initiative Sustainability Disclosure Database that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.